Petrobras: History

 In 2005, Petrobras announced a joint venture with Nippon Alcohol Hanbai KK to sell Brazilian ethanol to Japan, called Brazil-Japan Ethanol.
-On 21 April 2006, the company started production on the P-50 oil platform in the Albacora East field at Campos Basin, which made Brazil self-sufficient in oil production.
+On 21 April 2006, the company started production on the P-50 oil platform in the Albacora-Leste oil field at Campos Basin, which made Brazil self-sufficient in oil production.
+During the administration of the Workers' Party in the 2010s, Petrobras spent an estimated $40 billion subsidizing motor fuels, causing it to become the world's most indebted oil company.
 By November 2015, the company had accumulated $128 billion in debt, 84% of it denominated in foreign currencies.

+In 2022, under the administration of Caio Paes de Andrade, Petrobras achieved its highest net profit in history, totaling R$188.3 billion, distributing R$215.7 billion in dividends, making it the second largest dividend payer in the world.

+In summer 2023, Petrobras entered into a 5-year agreement with Weatherford International for providing intervention services offshore Brazil.
+As part of the cooperation, the US company will also provide digitalization of production using the Centro well construction optimization platform.

+Also in 2023, Petrobras announced the resumption of construction of a new production line at the Abreu e Lima refinery in Ipojuca, Pernambuco, Brazil.
+The initial investment in the refinery is estimated at $18.5 billion, and the refinery will refine heavy crude oil from the Pre-Salt region.

 Operations

 Business areas

 The company operates in six business areas, listed in order of revenue: